TechRobotics01/Peekabot-/README.md

 # Peekabot-
 Peekabot is a esp32 based spy /surveillance camera system it is accessible from anywhere in the world (as long as it is connected to wifi) and it is accessed through telegram bot..

+# why was this made?
+why was this made you may ask well i previousely made a esp32 spy camera but it was based on wifi and it didn't have that long of a range also it was not battery operated and no custom pcb or any BMS so i made this and this project has all what the previous one lacked
 # LOGIC
 1. powers on
 2. searches for saved wifi